DonEnricoEsteve/Data_Science_Project/README.md

 Within each directory, the following can be found: "README.md", "src" (containing main.py), and "tests" are found.

 <h3> Other files </h3>
 The "requirements.txt" file contains all necessary modules and packages for the pipeline replication and implementation.
-The "DSC_Python_Project.toml" and "DSC_Python_Project.code-workspace" files are included for completion.
+The "DSC_Python_pyproject.toml" and "DSC_Python_Project.code-workspace" files are included for completion.